thegetty/quire-docs/CONTRIBUTING.md

 2. If working on multiple markdown files, make sure to save each file individually.

 **Preview Your Changes Live**
-1. Pull up your [command line](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.
+1. Pull up your [command line shell](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.
-2. Use the `cd` command to navigate to your computer's home directory and then use `cd` to navigate into your `quire-docs` folder.
+2. Use the `cd` command to navigate to where your `quire-docs` folder lives.
+Once you find it, run the command `cd quire-docs` to enter the project folder.
 3. Once you are in your `quire-docs` folder, run the following commands: `quire install` followed by `quire preview` when the install is complete.
 4. Go to [http://localhost:1313](http://localhost:1313) to preview the project as you work on it.